DIY Wainscoting – Part 3 – Installing The Molding

 Now cut the second angle – which also cuts the molding to the correct length.

-wainscoting - molding jig setting the stopper details 2
+cutting wainscoting - molding jig setting the stopper details 2

 Tip: Instead of cutting the left angle then the right angle on each molding, it’s faster to cut all the left angles first, then spin the miter saw to the other side and do all the right angles.